OpenAiTx/OpenAiTx/projects/haykgrigo3/TimeCapsuleLLM/README-en.md

 I'm using books, legal documents, newspapers, and other writings from 1800–1850 London.
 The list I linked has like 200 but for the first training I just used 50 files about ~187 MB.
 You can view a list of the documents: https://github.com/haykgrigo3/TimeCapsuleLLM/blob/main/Copy%20of%20London%20Documents%20for%20Time%20Capsule%20LLM.txt

-## How large is the Version 0 model?
+## How large is the Version 0 model ?

 This model is very small right now, I'm just doing this for fun and following a strict training rule of no modern sources.
 It has almost 16 million parameters but I'm gonna start gathering more old texts to begin another model training.
 Will give updates as I go.

-## Training Specs?
+## Training Specs ?

-GPU: Geforce RTX 4060
+GPU: Geforce rtx 4060
 CPU: i5-13400F
 Ram: 16GB DDR5.

 ---

-Tranlated By [Open Ai Tx](https://github.com/OpenAiTx/OpenAiTx) | Last indexed: 2025-08-02
+Tranlated By [Open Ai Tx](https://github.com/OpenAiTx/OpenAiTx) | Last indexed: 2025-08-07

 ---